Tykhyy's Conjecture on finite mapping class group orbits: Finite mapping class orbits for 4-punctured spheres

 We already encountered several examples of finite mapping class group for 4-punctured spheres.
 For instance, the representation $\rho_\theta$ from Section~\ref{sec:arbitrarily-long-orbits} gives rise to a finite orbit of Cayley type when $\theta\in (0,2\pi)$ and of Type~\Romannum{1} when $\theta\in\{0,2\pi\}$.
 The triangle chain from Example~\ref{ex:example-Dehn-twist-action} corresponds to one of the exceptional orbits which we'll discuss in details in Lemma~\ref{lem:beta_i-for-obits-of-type-8} below.
 The pullback orbit from Example~\ref{ex:pullback} is a finite orbit of Type~\Romannum{2} which we'll analyse in Lemma~\ref{lem:beta_i-for-orbits-of-type-II}.

-A careful analysis of the finite orbits of Types~\Romannum{2}--\Romannum{4} and the 45 exceptional orbits shows that the corresponding representations are always conjugate inside $\SL_2\R$ or $\SU(2)$---the real forms of $\SL_2\C$.
-A given orbit type can always be realised by representations into both $\SL_2\R$ and $\SU(2)$.
-This is a consequence of~\cite[Theorem~B]{cantat-loray}.
-Finite orbits of the same type are related to each other by Okamoto transformations.
-This gives the following fact. \begin{fact} The conjugacy class of a representation into $\SL_2\R$ that belongs to an exceptional orbit or to a finite orbit of Types~\Romannum{2}--\Romannum{4} necessarily belongs to the compact component of the corresponding $\SL_2\R$-relative character variety. \end{fact}
+A careful analysis of the finite orbits of Types~\Romannum{2}--\Romannum{4} and the 45 exceptional orbits shows that the corresponding representations are always conjugate inside $\SL_2\R$ or $\SU(2)$---the real forms of $\SL_2\C$. \cm{A given orbit type---in other words, an Okamoto equivalence class of finite orbits---always contains finite orbits made of conjugacy classes of representations into $\SL_2\R$ and into $\SU(2)$.
+The fact that the two eventualities always occur is a consequence of~\cite[Theorem~B]{cantat-loray}.} \begin{fact} The conjugacy class of a representation into $\SL_2\R$ that belongs to an exceptional orbit or to a finite orbit of Types~\Romannum{2}--\Romannum{4} necessarily belongs to the compact component of the corresponding relative $\SL_2\R$-character variety. \end{fact} \begin{proof} \cm{The above discussion shows that a finite orbit $\mathcal{O}$ coming from $\SL_2\R$ representations which is either exceptional or of Type~\Romannum{2}--\Romannum{4} is equivalent to a finite orbit $\mathcal{O}'$ coming from $\SU(2)$ representations under a certain Okamoto transformation.
+Okamoto transformations not only map finite orbits to finite orbits, they map entire connected components of relative character varieties homeomorphically to each other.
+Since $\SU(2)$ is compact, the component containing $\mathcal{O}'$ is compact, and hence so is the component containing $\mathcal{O}$.} \end{proof}